object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 Exception handling and the call stack .....................................

-An :keyword:`except` block will handle any exception raised in the preceding :keyword:`try` block.
+An :keyword:`except` block will handle any matching exception raised in the preceding :keyword:`try` block.
 The :keyword:`try` block can, of course, contain any code at all.
 In particular it might contain function calls which themselves may well call further functions.
 This